 The art of depicting animals is an ancient one.
-Prehistoric men depicted animals on cave walls in an attempt to gain power over their hunt.
+Prehistoric people depicted animals on cave walls in an attempt to gain power over their hunt.
 These paintings can still be seen in Lascaux, France; Altamira, Spain; Africa and Australia.
 Fremont and Anasazi Indians of Utah also drew animal images as a form of spiritual empowerment.
 The ancient Egyptians drew and modeled animals with great care based upon the observation of nature.
 Today, art classes are often seen at the Zoo painting and drawing from life.

 Wildlife artists such as James Audubon have been instrumental in raising public awareness of endangered species.
-We hope by focusing more attention on the wilder side of nature that the public will gain a greater awareness and appreciation for wildlife.
+We hope by focusing more attention on the wilder side of nature that the public will gain a greater awareness of and appreciation for wildlife.

 - Press Release for your school or institution to distribute